wcshamblin/AstroPlot/README.md

 AstroPlot plots the result of JPL's [HORIZONS System](https://ssd.jpl.nasa.gov/?horizons)

 ## Collecting ephemeris:
-Ensure that Vectors are selected
+Ensure that Vectors mode is selected

 Table output should be in CSV format with Corrections at None